 Getting Around the Just For Laughs Festival

-Meanwhile, getting to Just For Laughs' free street events is a cinch.
+Meanwhile, getting to Just For Laughs' free street events is easy.
 Street arts are concentrated at Place des Festivals and closed-off pedestrian sections surrounding Place des Arts, including Ste.
 Catherine Street.
-By public transit, just get off at Place-des-Arts metro station and take the Jeanne-Mance exit, which will bring you right to the heart of Just fr Laughs' street events.
+By public transit, just get off at Place-des-Arts metro station and take the Jeanne-Mance exit, which will bring you right to the heart of Just for Laughs' street events.

 If you're visiting the city, you can also stay in the heart of the Just for Laughs Outdoor Hub at one of the centrally-located downtown Montreal hotels, though the late-night crowds might make a bit too much noise for you if you have a hard time sleeping.